armandoslopez97/Dumb-Package-Manager/README.md

 except maybe someone handling the distribution of software over a LAN.

 There are a few more features I'd like to implement, but for now I'm happy with how it functions.

+EDIT:
+I looked back at this old project today.
+I'd initially changed it to private because, I thought it was useless or, perhaps worse, was poorly written and that this reflected on me.
+I've chosen to make it public again, however, because, I now realize that it absolutely is useless and poorly written and that DOES reflect on me, or at least it did.
+I've grown since I wrote this.
+I hope my more recent code speaks to that.
+The choice to make this public again, is so that everyone can look back at who I was and see how far I've come.
+I plan to keep going.